-There are different kinds of paw pad injuries from lacerations to burns and bruises.
+There are different kinds of paw pad injuries, from lacerations to burns and bruises.
 But no matter the kind of paw pad injury, it can be detrimental to your dog's mobility, so preventing them is key.

-If your dog must go out for exercise or elimination purposes, give him a path away from ice or hot asphalt to protect their paw pads.
-Clearing ice from walkways or avoiding iced over surfaces and walking directly in the grass will give your dog a better chance of avoiding slicing his paw pads on sharp ice.
-Hosing off hot surfaces such as asphalt or hot patios in the heat of the summer will cool down the surface enough for your dog to walk over temporarily.
+If your dog must go out for exercise or elimination purposes, give them a path away from ice or hot asphalt to protect their paw pads.
+Clearing ice from walkways or avoiding iced-over surfaces and walking directly in the snow will give your dog a better chance of avoiding slicing their skin on sharp ice.
+Hosing off hot surfaces such as asphalt or hot patios in the heat of the summer will cool down the surface enough for your dog to walk over them.

-You can also add probiotics to your dog’s diet to help his body get rid of the yeast.
-Probiotics can be added directly to his food or given as a treat in supplement form.
-Adding a low sugar yogurt to your dog’s meals is easy to do, and he will love the taste.
-Less yeast can prevent chewing on his paws, which could mean fewer yeast infections and sores caused by the chewing and licking.
-Keeping your dog’s paws clean can prevent irritations and injuries caused by dirt, debris, bacteria, and yeast.
+You can also add probiotics to your dog’s diet to help the body get rid of the yeast.
+Probiotics can be added directly to your pup's food or given as a treat in supplement form.
+Adding a low sugar yogurt to your dog’s meals is easy to do, and they will love the taste.
+Less yeast can diminish the desire to chew on the paws, which could mean fewer yeast infections and sores caused by the chewing and licking.
+Keeping your dog’s paws clean and dry can prevent irritations and injuries caused by dirt, debris, bacteria, and yeast.

-You can apply wax to the paw pads to protect against some terrains.
+You can apply wax to the paw pads to protect against scrapes.
 Doogie boots or shoes are also available for your dog.
 However, many dogs do not like the way shoes feel and refuse to walk in them.
 Boots and shoes for dogs also cause your dog to lose traction and the ability to grip the terrain with their feet as they hike or walk.
-Even in and around your own home, keep your dog away from dangers such as broken glass or toys which could harm his paw pads.
+Consider indoor hazards as well as outside ones.
+In and around your own home, keep your dog away from dangers such as broken glass or toys which could harm their paw pads.

-Owning a dog comes with great responsibility.
+A little bit of prevention goes a long way.
 Keeping your dog safe from harm and injury is a big responsibility but not often easy.
-Depending on your environment and where your dog plays or possibly works, he may injure his paw pads.
+Depending on your environment and where your dog plays or possibly works, they may injure the paw pads.
 Avoiding the dangers of paw pad injuries is often less expensive and easier than dealing with the injury itself.